 The most important thing is to act as soon as you can.
 Take your cat to your vet, and try to recap exactly which symptoms you’ve observed, as well as how much garlic was consumed.

 Depending on how long it’s been since the cat has ingested the garlic, the vet may want to give your cat activated charcoal to soak up the toxins or induce vomiting by forcing the cat to swallow hydrogen peroxide.
-If these methods are successful, the cat shouldn’t be under too much stress, and the damage to their body (and your bank account) should be minimal.
+If these methods are successful, the cat should have a good chance of recovery, and the damage to their body (and your bank account) should be minimal.

 However, if it’s been too long for either of those techniques to be effective, your vet may want to perform blood panels to see if toxicosis has set in.
-In many cases, rest and proper nutrition (and avoiding other members of the allium family) should be all your cat needs to recover.
+In many cases, rest and proper nutrition (and avoiding other members of the Allium group) should be all your cat needs to recover.

-If the garlic poisoning has reached a critical stage, though, a blood transfusion may be needed.
+If the garlic poisoning has reached a critical stage, supplemental oxygen, IV fluids or even a blood transfusion may be needed.
 This is where the prognosis can get dicey, as cats with severe or prolonged garlic poisoning are prone to suffering from other complications besides the anemia.

 Most cats aren’t attracted to cloves of garlic, so there shouldn’t be any need to hide your garlic or anything like that.